webqit/webflo/README.md

 }
 ```

-...with *all sorts of composition* along the way.
+...along with *all sorts of composition* along the way.

 ```js
 // index.js